OPEC yet to agree on final deal as Iran seeks exemptions

 OPEC delegates have said the group and its allies could cut by 1 million bpd if Russia contributed 150,000 bpd of that reduction.
 If Russia contributed around 250,000 bpd, the overall cut could exceed 1.3 million bpd.

-Novak said on Thursday that Russia would find it harder to cut oil output in winter than other producers because of the cold weather.
+A Russian Energy Ministry source said on Friday Moscow was ready to contribute a cut of around 200,000 bpd and that Iran, not Russia, now seemed the main hurdle for a deal.

-(Graphic: OPEC crude production in November - Reuters Survey - tmsnrt.rs/2RqgctQ)
+OPEC crude production in November - Reuters Survey: tmsnrt.rs/2RqgctQ

 Russia, Saudi Arabia and the United States have been vying for the position of top crude producer in recent years.
 The United States is not part of any output-limiting initiative due to its anti-trust legislation and fragmented oil industry.